Gagangad

 Gagangad is a fort situated in Gaganbawada tehsil of Kolhapur district in Maharashtra, India.
 It was built in 1190.

 This fort is situated 55 km west of Kolhapur city.
-There's at below fort mahadev temple and gagangiri Maharaj math.
-This fort situated at very thick rain Forrest of Maharashtra's Western Ghats you can reach Fort by your vehicle and then you can walk for about 1 hour for reach the top of the fort.
+There is below Fort Mahadev temple and Gagangiri Maharaj math.
+This fort is situated at very thick rain forest of Maharashtra's Western Ghats.
+You can reach the fort by your vehicle and then you can walk for about one hour for reach the top of the fort.